 Mary lives in Chelsea Quebec with her husband and two children and enjoys playing in nature with her family and friends.
 Presently, she shares her home office with the family’s rabbit and skinny pigs.

-Nicole MacDonald brings a wealth of knowledge and skill to CASE, with over ten years of experience in community development, program coordination, and communications.
-Throughout her academic career, she has obtained a diploma in Nursing and a Degree in Social Work and is currently a registered Social Worker practicing in Newfoundland & Labrador.
+Ashley brings a wealth of skills and knowledge to CASE, with over 9 years of experience in both individual and community development, program coordination, and communications.
+Throughout her career, she has always been actively engaged in supporting individual growth & experience and deeply enjoys connecting and learning with Service Providers across Canada.

 Alex Rascanu is passionate about employment inclusion for people who experience disability.
 His experience in the employment services community includes having served as program consultant within the Government of Nova Scotia's Employment Nova Scotia team, program coordinator with the employment services agency The Career Foundation, and member of the grow and nurture the skilled workforce taskforce by the Halifax Chamber of Commerce.

 Alex's other work experience includes having served in roles such as global market research analyst with the world's largest snacks manufacturer, as director of business development for Canada's largest cancer research and treatment centre, and as communications and outreach lead for a federal Member of Parliament.

 Alex holds a master of public administration from Dalhousie University and a bachelor of business administration from the University of Toronto.

 After hours, Alex enjoys travelling and spending time with his family, reading, and serving in the community.